digitallysavvy/agora-signaling-demo/GUIDE.md

 ## Agora Signaling

 The [Agora Signaling SDK](hhttps://www.agora.io/en/products/signaling/) simplifies the development process for building real-time signaling solutions that scale with your web applications.
-The Agora Signaling SDK is straightforward in how it works: you initialize the SDK by creating a `client`, use that client to `subscribe` to a `channel`.
+The Agora Signaling SDK is straightforward in how it works: you initialize the SDK by creating a `client`, and use that client to `subscribe` to a `channel`.
 Once in a `channel` use the `client` to publish messages into the channel, for all other users in the channel to receive.

 To implement the Agora Signaling SDK, create a new file [`agora-signaling.js`](agora-signaling.js) and import the `AgoraRTM` object from `agora-rtm-sdk`.
 Then we'll import each of the `exports` from [`ui.js`](ui.js).